Patents and the MIT License

 Website challenge

 My new website is nice enough, but it really needs work.
 I’m offering prizes!
-Small fixes for wording, grammar or links - my warmest thanks A page or more of such small fixes - I will buy you the (non-outrageous) beverage of your choice A substantial improvement or correction consisting of a page or more - a pizza from a mutally agreed place 10 non-trivial pull requests for the codeberg repository - I’ll help you learn Linux, if that’s a thing you want Assistance to help me fix any of the following list - prizes as per the above, based on scale/complexity Here’s the list of things I have yet to sort: ...
+Small fixes for wording, grammar or links — my warmest thanks A page or more of such small fixes — I will buy you the (non-outrageous) beverage of your choice A substantial improvement or correction consisting of a page or more — a pizza from a mutally agreed place 10 non-trivial pull requests for the codeberg repository — I’ll help you learn Linux, if that’s a thing you want Assistance to help me fix items from the following list — prizes as per the above, based on scale/complexity Things to be added or improved: ...